jeremythille/Wsync/README.md

 2. **Launch the application:**
    - Double-click `program/Wsync.exe`

+3. **Sync your files:**
+   - Select a project from the dropdown
+   - Choose your sync direction (Full/Quick/Git mode)
+   - Click the corresponding arrow button to sync in the desired direction

 That's it!
-Select a project and the app automatically analyzes sync status.
+The app will analyze sync status and sync your files.

 ## Configuration